-Later that evening, we learned that our assistance was needed in a different way.
-Their local church has a Tuesday night worship service and due to the pastor’s sudden illness, it was clear that he’d need a couple of days to recover.
-He planned accordingly and I was blessed with the invitation to preach in his place.
+Later that evening, we learned that our assistance was needed differently.
+Their local church has a Tuesday night worship service, and due to the pastor’s sudden illness, it was clear that he’d need a couple of days to recover.
+He planned accordingly, and I was blessed with the invitation to preach in his place.

 I know, this doesn’t sound too unique.
 But what you don’t know is that there were half a dozen other ministers who could have had been asked.
 Not to mention, one of the capable and servant-hearted preachers within that congregation could have filled in.
 So this was a privilege that I did not take for granted.

 Instead, I counted it an unexpected pleasure.
 This is not an ordinary midweek service for this local congregation.
 Their heart for outreach has led them into a weekly ministry effort, whereby God is using this church to feed hundreds of families.
 So on Tuesday evenings, their fellowship hall becomes a food pantry staffed with willing workers.
 The expectation is known that attendance for this worship service is a prerequisite for receiving help.